 - Office consultation for evaluation and management of arrhythmias

-To help you and the physician prepare for your visit, below is a list of items that our office requires prior to scheduling your appointment:
+To help you and your physician prepare for your visit, please provide the following before scheduling your appointment:

-- Copies of cardiac related medical records such as EKGs, Holter and/or event monitor reports, echocardiograms, stress test, catheterization reports, any MRI or CT scan reports and imaging discs and any previously performed electrophysiologic procedures.
-You may also sign this Medical Records Release Form.pdf and our office will request the records directly.
+- Copies of cardiac-related medical records such as EKGs, Holter or event monitor reports, echocardiograms, stress test, catheterization reports, any MRI or CT scan reports and imaging discs, and any previously performed electrophysiologic procedures.
+You may also sign this Medical Records Release Form.pdf,and our office will request the records directly.

 Bruce B. Lerman, M.D.